custom-cards/canvas-gauge-card/readme.md

 # canvas-gauge-card
 This card allows you to use the awesome gauges at https://canvas-gauges.com/ in your lovelace GUI.
-This is still a very early and untested **alpha version**.
+This is still a very early and untested alpha version.
 Tested only on chrome and safari browsers.

 If you want to support the developer, please support the lib devs of the canvas-gauges.